Thursday, February 25, 2021

 it doesn't shut completely,

-letting my brokenness slip out like wisps of steam,
+slip out in wisps of steam,

 leaving my insides cold.

-My eyes, which pay too much attention to
+which pay too much attention to

 the wrinkled fingers around my cup,